jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     git rm -r 'folder-name'
     ```

-  - To remove a folder from only from git tracking (keeping it in the local repo):
+  - To remove a folder from only git tracking (keeping it in the local repo):
     ```
     git rm -r --cached 'folder-name'
     ```